-The Mechanical Laboratory is provided with a steam engine, engine and hand lathes, planer, shapers, millingmachine, drill presses, and the requisite hand tools, benches, vises, anvils, etc., for pattern-shop, blacksmith-shop, moulding-room, and bench work.
+The Mechanical Laboratory is provided with a steam engine, engine and hand lathes, planer, shapers, milling-machine, drill presses, and the requisite hand tools, benches, vises, anvils, etc., for pattern-shop, blacksmith-shop, moulding-room, and bench work.
 Its cabinets contain several hundred models of elements of mechanism and machines from Schroeder, Riggs, the patent-office, and from the work-shops of the University.
-Important additions to the equipment of tools and machines have been made during the last year.

-Mining Engineering is illustrated by a valuable series of models, obtained from Freiburg. illustrating sections of mines, machinery for elevating and breaking ore, with furnaces and machinery for metallurgical processes.
+Mining Engineering is illustrated by a valuable series of models, obtained from Freiburg, illustrating sections of mines, machinery for elevating and breaking ore, with furnaces and machinery for metallurgical processes.